trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 Note how the XML representer replaces the built-in JSON representer and can parse the XML document to the contract.
 The latter doesn't know anything about the swapped documents.

+## Naming

+Without a name specified, the representer will be named `default`.

+{{  "representer_test.rb:naming" | tsnippet }}

+To maintain multiple representers per operation, you may name them.

+    representer :parse, MyRepresenter
+    representer :errors, ErrorsRepresenter

+They are now accessable via their named path.

+    Create["representer.parse.class"] #=> MyRepresenter

 ## Rendering

-Rendering a document after the operation processed is part of the presentation layer, which should *not* happen inside the operation itself.
+Rendering a document after the operation finished is part of the presentation layer, which should *not* happen inside the operation itself.
 Serializing a document is to happen where the operation was called, such as a controller.

 However, you may use the result object to grab representers and models.

 {{  "representer_test.rb:render" | tsnippet }}

 Luckily, [`Endpoint`](endpoint.html) and `respond` in Rails controllers help you with this.

+## Full Example

+Often, an operation will maintain multiple representers, e.g. for parsing, to render into a specific media format, and to handle error cases.

+You could have a generic errors representer.

+{{  "representer_test.rb:errors-rep" | tsnippet }}

+Using naming, the operation may then contain several representers.

+{{  "representer_test.rb:full" | tsnippet }}

+An exemplary controller method to handle both outcomes could look like the following snippet.

+{{  "representer_test.rb:full-call" | tsnippet }}

+Make sure to check out [Endpoint](endpoint.html) which bundles the most common outcomes for you and is easily extendable.